wealthsimple/rspec-arguments/README.md

 Notice we can't reuse our implicit `subject`, and have to resort to re-initializing our `described_class`, and proving the required arguments to the desired method.

-Similarly to initilizer methods, this gem introduces methods to facilitate implicit method calls.
+Similarly to initializer methods, this gem introduces methods to facilitate implicit method calls.

 ```ruby
 RSpec.describe User do